h01ger/piuparts/README.txt

 to distinguish the cases.

 'pre_remove_' - before *removing* your package.
+Depending on the test, this may be run multiple times.

 'post_remove_' - after *removing* your package.
+Depending on the test, this may be run multiple times.

 'post_purge_' - after *purging* your package.
+Depending on the test, this may be run multiple times.

-Right before comparing the chroot with the initially recorded metadata.
+'post_test_' - at the end of each test.
+Right before performing final checks and comparing the chroot with the reference chroot metadata.

 'pre_distupgrade_' - before *upgrading* the chroot to the *next distribution*.
 The next distribution is available in the variable